 Friends – Really good friends – Friends who knew everything about you- Friends who ask you to be their girlfriend – Relationship

-The ins and outs of dating, the charms of getting to know someone without the “heavy stuff”, nobody would have any of that – let alone happening with someone you had met online.
+The ins and outs of dating, the charms of getting to know someone without the “heavy stuff”, nobody would have any of that – let alone happening with someone you had met on Tinder in Pakistan.

 A walk down memory lane would end you somewhere on Orkut, where many a love stories commenced in the crisp summer of ’05 but Tinder came with a certain undertone.

 When curiosity claimed the best of me, I finally decided to see what the fuss was about.
 I gave myself a month to meet, interact and get to know men from around my city and then judge the app.
 The app is linked to your Facebook account, acquiring pertinent information like your interests and mutual friends before it plays matchmaker.